NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected Hadiths.md

 (This is if a man even only fears his wife would be disobedient.)

-# Mohammed had sex with Aisha when she was 9 years old, playing with dolls
+# Mohammed had sex with Aisha when she was 9 years old, prepubescent, still playing with dolls

 [Sunna an Nasa'i 3378](https://sunnah.com/nasai:3378)